tauri-apps/tauri-docs/docs/guides/features/plugin.md

 }
 ```

-Plugins can setup and maintain state, just like your app can:
+Plugins can set up and maintain state, just like your app can:

 ```rust
 use tauri::{